Christo Popov

-Christo Popov (born 8 March 2002) is a French badminton player who affiliate with Fos club.
-He won the men's doubles gold at the 2025 European Championships with his brother Toma Junior Popov.
+Christo Popov (born 8 March 2002) is a French badminton player who affiliates with Fos club.
+He is a European champion, having won the men's doubles in 2025 and the men's singles in 2026.
 He also won a silver in the men's singles and a bronze in the men's doubles at the 2023 European Games.
 He became the first Frenchman to reach the semi-finals of the All England Open.

 Christo Popov was the boys' doubles European U15 and U17 Junior Champions, also won the boys' singles silver medals at the 2018 European and 2019 World Junior Championships.
 He reached a career high as boys' singles World Junior number 1 in January 2020.
 He then clinched the boys' singles title at the 2020 European Junior Championships.

 Early life

 Christo Popov was born in Sofia, Bulgaria.
 He comes from a family featuring other professional badminton players.
 His father, Thomas, played for and coached the Bulgarian national team; his mother, Tzvetomira, was a national badminton referee; and his older brother, Toma Junior Popov, was a 2017 European Junior Champion.